robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ----
 ### 8. Install Fail2ban 0:10
 ----
-1. Install (Enter Y or y when asked to continue.)
+1. Install (Enter Y or y to continue, if asked.)

 ```
 apt-get install fail2ban

-(Enter Y when asked to continue)
+(Enter Y to continue, if asked)

 ```